hasura/skor/README.md

 - When you want to send the changes to a message queue such as AMQP, Kafka etc.

 ## How it works
 A PostgreSQL stored procedure is set up as a trigger on the required table(s).
 This trigger uses PostgreSQL's LISTEN and NOTIFY to publish change events as JSON to a notification channel. `Skor` watches this channel for messages and when a message is received, it makes an HTTP POST call to the webhook with the JSON payload.
 The webhook can then decide to take an action on this.
+Webhooks are retried upto 5 times with linear backoff in multiples of 100ms.

 ![Skor Architecture Diagram](assets/skor-arch.png "Skor Architecture")